Probing Gravitational Slip with Strongly Lensed Fast Radio Bursts: Methodology

 A typical galaxy-lensing TD is of order $ \sim\!10 $ days.
 While the relative error in the TD measurement of a lensed quasar is $ \sim 1\% $, the measurement is expected to be extremely accurate in the case of strongly-lensed FRBs due to the short duration of the signal, yielding relative errors as small as $ \sim\!
 10^{-7} \%$, thus completely negligible.

-Lens modeling requires high-resolution localization of the lensed FRB images as well as an image of their host galaxy.
-Unlike quasars, FRBs have the advantage of not being associated with bright active galactic nuclei, allowing cleaner host images to be obtained.
+Lens modeling requires high-resolution localization of the lensed FRB images as well as an image of their host galaxy, in order to have better measurements of the angular positions and shear, which in turn result in smaller uncertainty on the Fermat potential differences.
+Unlike quasars, FRBs have the advantage of not being associated with bright active galactic nuclei, allowing cleaner host images to be obtained (using high-resolution radio telescopes such as VLA or SKA, and VLBI observations).
 We adopt the relative uncertainty in the Fermat potential differences of $ \delta(\Delta\phi) = 0.8\% $, inferred from a series of simulations of such systems that was recently carried out in Ref.~\cite{Li:2017mek}.
+We note that the uncertainty in the Fermat potential differences depends, in general, on the system (i.e.\ on the lens and source redshifts, the lens parameters, the sky localization of the event, etc.), and that the uncertainty we use in this work, which we treat as a typical value, was inferred from thousands of simulations of various systems~\cite{Li:2017mek}.
+In addition, this uncertainty is considered for a single repetition and may be improved by observing multiple repetitions of the same strongly-lensed FRB (by mitigating the lens modeling uncertainty, see Ref.~\cite{Wucknitz:2020spz}).
+We leave such analysis to future work.

 The last and most dominant contribution to the TD uncertainty is due to mass along the LOS.
 It can be shown that transforming the lensing potential according to